Rosacea

 How is rosacea treated?

 Doctors can prescribe medicines and other treatments for rosacea.
-There is no cure, but with treatment, most people can control their symptoms and keep the disease from getting worse.
+There is no cure, but with treatment, most people can control their symptoms.

-- Thickened or bumpy skin on the nose or face can be treated with cosmetic surgery.
+• Thickened or bumpy skin on the nose or face can be treated with lasers or surgery.

 How can you care for yourself?